-In order to ensure the appropriate level of interaction between faculty and students, this program will be limited to the first 40 qualified applicants.
+In order to ensure the appropriate level of interaction between faculty and students, this program is limited to the first 40 qualified applicants.

-Prerequisites: Completion of at least an introductory college-level statistics course is required for admission to the program.
+Prerequisites: Completion of a college-level statistics course is required for admission to the program.

-Note: Students must receive a grade of "C" or better in each course to earn the certificate.
+Students must receive a grade of "C" or better in each course to earn the certificate.
 Courses must be taken in sequential order.

-Please note: The statistical software package used in Sensory Evaluation Methods (course two) and Consumer Testing Methods (course three) is not compatible with Windows VISTA Home or Mac iOS.
+The statistical software package used in Sensory Evaluation Methods (course two) and Consumer Testing Methods (course three) is not compatible with Windows VISTA Home, Windows 10 or Mac iOS.
 Click here for information on the technical requirements for this online program.